GMS-SA/roundcube-advanced-search/README.md

 * Available search criterias
 * Targeted roundcube menu for the advanced search

+:moneybag: **Donations** :moneybag:

+If you use this plugin and would like to show your appreciation by buying me a cup of coffee, I surely would appreciate it.
+A regular cup of Joe is sufficient, but a Starbucks Coffee would be better ... \
+Zelle (Zelle is integrated within many major banks Mobile Apps by default) - Just send to texxasrulez at yahoo dot com \
+No Zelle in your banks mobile app, no problem, just click [Paypal](https://paypal.me/texxasrulez?locale.x=en_US) and I can make a Starbucks run ...

+I forked this long since updated plugin that I personally love and will try to keep it alive.

+Thanks and enjoy!

 ## Credits

 * Wilwert Claude
 * Ludovicy Steve
 * Moules Chris
 * [Global Media Systems](http://www.gms.lu)
+* Gene Hawkins